ssm-sd/suitecrm-unofficial/README.md

      ```bash
      sudo mysql_secure_installation
      ```
-   - Complete the prompts as specified in the [installation guide](https://github.com/motaviegas/SuiteCRM_Script/blob/main/installation%20guide).

 4. **Access SuiteCRM:**
    - Open a web browser and navigate to: `http://<your-server-ip-or-domain>`
    - Complete the web-based setup using the credentials provided by the script.